polyfy/polylith/readme.md

 #### Project libraries

-The project columns consist of two characters, e.g. `x-`, where the first character says whether it's a dependency used from the `src` code and the second whether it's used from the `test` code.
+The project columns are marked with an `x` if the library is used by the `src` code and with a `t` if it's only used by the `test` code.

 The dependencies for a project is the sum of all dependencies that are indirectly included via its bricks, together with dependencies declared by the project itself.
 If different versions of the same dependency exists,